Corns and Callus

 Corns and Callus: What are they?

-Corns and callus are thickened layers of hard dead skin.
-They do not have a root.
+Corns and callus are thickened and compacted layers of hard dead skin.
 Corns and callus occur due to long-standing extra pressure and/or friction on a particular point of the foot.
-This pressure can be due to high or tight shoes, a bony point on the foot such as a bunion, arthritis, constantly walking in an abnormal way (abnormal gait pattern), or a high level of activity.
+This pressure can be due to high or tight shoes, bony prominences eg bunions and abnormal gait patterns which increase the loading forces on a particular area.

 Will Corns and Callus Return?